Why Therapy Is An Essential Part of Addiction Recovery

 Therapy not only helps in healing the addicted brain, but it also serves as an invaluable foundation and emotional outlet as you move forward in recovery.

-Addiction is a life-threatening disease that feeds off of many underlying issues that need to be comprehensively addressed during the initial stages of recovery.
+Addiction is a life-threatening disease that feeds off of many underlying issues that need to be addressed during the initial stages of recovery.
 Substance use is often a symptom of a greater underlying problem stemming from emotional discord or trauma.

 What is Therapy in Addiction Recovery?

-Not all forms of therapy look the same, and there are various therapies that are beneficial along each stage of addiction recovery.
+There are various therapies that are beneficial along each stage of addiction recovery.
 For instance, during the initial detox period where withdrawal symptoms are experienced, supportive motivational light therapy will be helpful.
 Throughout the rehabilitation process, intensive bespoke therapy would be more fitting.